 - Freedom Life.
 Freedom Life was established in 2014.
 Since 2018 the Company has been operating under the Freedom Finance brand.
 Freedom Life provides a range of health and life insurance products to individuals and businesses, including life insurance, health insurance, annuity insurance, accident insurance, obligatory worker emergency insurance, travel insurance and reinsurance.
 Freedom Life has an S&P Global Rating of "BB" on the international scale and long-term rating on the national scale of "kzA+" with a "Negative" outlook.
 As of March 31, 2024, Freedom Life had 387,103 clients and 616,301 active contracts.
 As of March 31, 2024, Freedom Life had total assets of approximately \$372.2 million and total liabilities of approximately \$290.2 million.
 During the fiscal year ended March 31, 2024, Freedom Life experienced a 121% increase in gross insurance premiums written and recognized a net profit of approximately \$23.5 million.
 As of March 31, 2024, Freedom Life's market share in the Kazakhstan life insurance market was 12% based on gross written premiums for life insurance, and it held an approximately 56% market share in the Kazakhstan voluntary life-related accident insurance market, in each case according to the NBK. - Freedom Insurance.
 Freedom Insurance operates in the "general insurance" industry and is the leader in online insurance in Kazakhstan and offers various general insurance products in property (including automobile), casualty, civil liability, personal insurance and reinsurance.
 Freedom Insurance has been assigned "B+" rating by S&P Global Ratings and "kzBBB" national scale rating: Outlook "Stable."
 Freedom Insurance distributes its products and services through different channels such as the internet, payment terminals and a call center.
 By utilizing its digital solutions, Freedom Insurance's customers can purchase Freedom Insurance products within five minutes and have a personal account for managing policies.
-As of March 31, 2024, Freedom Insurance had total assets of approximately \$163.1 million and total liabilities of approximately \$112.9 million.
+As of March 31, 2024, Freedom Insurance had 146,466 clients and 190,872 active contracts.
+As of March 31, 2024, Freedom Insurance had 146,466 clients and 190,872 active contracts.
+As of March 31, 2024, Freedom Insurance had 146,466 number of the set of approximately \$163.1 million and total liabilities of approximately \$112.9 million.
 During the fiscal year ended March 31, 2024, Freedom Insurance had an 84% increase in written insurance premiums received as compared to fiscal 2023 and recognized net profit of approximately \$16 million.
-According to the NBK, as of March 31, 2024, Freedom Insurance had an approximately 3% share of the Kazakhstan car owners liability insurance market based on insurance premiums received.
+According to the NBK, as of March 31, 2024, Freedom Insurance had an approximately 3% share of the total Kazakhstan general insurance market based on total assets and had an approximately 3% share of the Kazakhstan car owners liability insurance market based on insurance premiums received.
 On August 27, 2022, we acquired 100% of JSC Insurance Company "London-Almaty" ("London-Almaty"), a Kazakhstan insurance company, and on December 19, 2022, this company was merged into Freedom Insurance.